 The Merit System is a personnel system of rules and procedures, similar to civil service, which governs classified school personnel.
 It is based on the principle of employment and promotion on the basis of merit for the purpose of obtaining the highest efficiency and assuring the selection and retention of the best qualified persons in the service of the Sacramento County Office of Education.

-The California Education Code specifies the responsibilities of Personnel Commissions.
+Education Code specifies the responsibilities of Personnel Commissions.
 The Commission includes three members who serve staggered three-year terms.
 One member is appointed by the Board of Education, another member is appointed by the classified collective bargaining employee unit and together the two members select the third member.

 Personnel Commission Rules and Regulations—rules and regulations covering all Sacramento County Office of Education classified employees